mikey-no/cert_tool/README.md

 1) The private key may be encrypted (but has not been fully tested)
 2) Not sure why I didn't use the [TestClient functionality in Starlettle](https://www.starlette.io/testclient/) more
 3) Log settings not fully tested or implemented
+4) Requests needs to be retired and replaced with httpx